 The reversed tower tarot card meaning is just as ominous.
 The main difference comes from the nature and source of that danger.
 Usually, this is the result of the actions of a specific person (or a group of people) rather than due to karma or destiny.

 The Fool now has to learn the harshest lesson of all.
 To be freed from bondage and blind subservience to primal urges, sometimes violent change is the only way out.
 The tower tarot card pushes the Fool into a dire situation.
 The walls and structures carefully built so far are breaking down one by one in a painful and almost unbearable epiphany.

 But just like the Death card, the lesson that the Fool must hold on to is that even in the face of adversity, even when hurt and brought down, there is always a way to stand back up and build something new, something better, from the ruins of their old world.

-The Tower love tarot
+The Tower love tarot and meditation

 Drawing the tower major arcana in a love-based tarot reading can often herald the end of a relationship about to break apart.
 Combined with Justice, it could foreshadow an impending divorce.
 While the appearance of the Tower in such a reading should never be taken lightly, it could also be a waking call.
 This reading might be the one last chance to salvage a relationship if the source of the problem can be clearly determined, and worked on before it is too late.

 It is usually best to stay away from traditionally negative meaning cards when using the tarot as a trigger for a meditation session.
 However, meditating on the Tower tarot card can be a very useful way to help cope with the pain of a bad experience or memory, or to draw important lessons from a harsh trial that fate has recently sent your way.